 TIP: Go to the Marigold cafe to enjoy a delicious lunch with a view.
 They have the best ice cream in Yorkshire too!

 📍 Location: 23A Waterside, Knaresborough HG5 8DE

 Mother Shipton’s Cave, England’s oldest tourist attraction is a must-see.
 It’s the perfect place to enjoy nature and learn about mysterious stories.

 As you walk along the woodlands, you’ll be able to see an incredible waterfall, a cave (it’s all about Mother Shipton) and the famous Petrifying Well.

-Not only that, because you’ll learn about the history behind.
+Not only that, because you’ll learn about the history behind it.
 It was believed that the water turned objects to stone.

 This place is mysterious and full of superstition.
 You’ll get the feeling as you’re in and it’s the perfect place to get ready for Halloween (there is even a spooky Halloween event for the youngest ones).

 But whenever you’re planning to visit this place, have a look at their website for other events such as Christmas, etc.

 It’s a peaceful and interesting place.
 At the end of it, you have the opportunity to buy some weird and mysterious things at the shop like the wishing wall water taken from the magic well!

 Car admission (max up to 5 people) – £30